 For happy hour drink deals: Russell’s, Bulla, The Guesthouse, and Sunroom are some of our favorites

-When it’s hot AF and you’re hopping around Mills 50: Check out Sunroom’s “Carefree & Crushable” menu, Grape & Grain’s frosé, frozen sangria OR the mix of both (it’s delish), Thirsty Topher’s sangrias, The Pinery’s G&T or Shady Cucumber, or Russell’s melon or watermelon cocktail.
+When it’s hot AF and you’re hopping around Mills 50: Check out Sunroom’s “Carefree & Crushable” menu, Grape & Grain’s frosé, frozen sangria OR the mix of both (it’s delish), Thirsty Topher’s sangrias, The Pinery’s G&T, or Russell’s watermelon cocktail.

 When you’re in need of some good bar food in Mills 50: Ten10 smoked wings or chorizo nachos, Hideaway teriyaki merlot wings, tater tots or patty melt, Black Rooster Taqueria tacos before/after Guest House or Sunroom, and even Lil Indies has bar food now too!